-Over the last 30 years, the Community Trusts have given back approximately $2 billion to New Zealand communities.
+Over the last 30 years, the community trusts have given back approximately $2 billion to New Zealand communities.
 These grants range in size including small one-off grants, regular annual operating grants for community organisations, and large capital grants for one-off major community projects.

 The Government established Trust Waikato by statute in 1988, to hold and manage the shares of Trust Bank Waikato.
-In 1996, we left banking and the shares were sold, with the proceeds of the sale invested.
+In 1996, Trust Waikato left banking and the shares were sold, with the proceeds of the sale invested.
 Since 1988 Trust Waikato has managed those investments, using a portion of the profits each year to support community groups and projects throughout the Waikato region.

 Trust Waikato Art and Taonga Collection

 In 1999 Trust Waikato began collecting art and taonga of significance to the Waikato region.
 In October 2015, the collection of 260 pieces, was gifted to the Waikato Museum.